notreux/UpsideEngine/docs/documentation/autogen/LightingEnvironment.md

 This is the intensity for all the lights in the scene

 ## [Enum](Enum.md) LightStyle
-Determines the light rendering mode, there are two modes Enum.ResamplerMode.Pixelated" and Enum.ResamplerMode.Default
+Determines the light rendering mode, there are two modes Enum.ResamplerMode.Pixelated and Enum.ResamplerMode.Default

 ## [Vector2](Vector2.md) ChunkResolution
 Determines the resolution for every chunk of the screen